 Doctor of Nurse Anesthesia Practice (DNAP)

-Completed applications are reviewed every November 1st with personal interviews with members of the admissions committee occurring every January, by invitation only.
+Completed applications are due October 1st.
+Personal interviews with members of the admissions committee occurring in November, are by invitation only.
 This clinical Doctor of Nurse Anesthesia Practice (DNAP) program is consistent with the mission of Gonzaga University: to prepare nurse anesthetists for leadership in the service of others.

 The DNAP Program is a practice doctorate, not a research doctorate.
-The program is available to registered nurses who want to advance their practice as nurse anesthesia practitioners.
+The program is available to registered nurses with a bachelor's degree who want to advance their practice as a nurse anesthetist.

 What is a nurse anesthetist?